 Creating a user-focused digital transformation strategy

 Without customers, you won’t have a business that can sustain itself.
-So it’s important to focus on what your customers want, need, and expect so that they continue to give you money for your products and services.
+So it’s important to focus on what your users want, need, and expect so that they continue to give you money for your products and services.

 Always think of the customer experience

-You have much more power and flexibility when you understand your customers and create experiences that meet their needs and expectations.
+You have much more power and flexibility when you understand your customers and create customer-focused experiences that meet their needs and expectations.

 Personalize the customer experience

 Believe it or not, customers like their interactions with your business to be more personal.
 Like being a regular at a local restaurant where all the employees know your name, consumers like it when their online experience is personalized.
-One example of this using collected data to make purchasing suggestions.
+One example of this is using collected data to make purchasing suggestions.

 Reimagine the customer journey

 To understand the need for businesses to reimagine the customer journey, let’s look at the music industry.

 Years ago, you had to physically enter a store to purchase a CD.
 Then you had to drive home and place it in a CD player to listen to it (unless you were lucky enough to have a CD player in your car).
 There was no sampling the music before buying.
 It was packaged and shrink wrapped.
 So as you listened for the first time, you hoped that you would like more songs than just the hit you heard on the radio.